Toussaint Louverture: Beginnings of a rebellion: 1789–1793

 In 1791, Louverture was involved in negotiations between rebel leaders and the French Governor, Blanchelande, for the release of their white prisoners and a return to work, in exchange for a ban on the use of whips, an extra non-working day per week, and the freedom of imprisoned leaders.
 When the offer was rejected, he was instrumental in preventing the massacre of Biassou's white prisoners.
 The prisoners were released after further negotiations and escorted to Le Cap by Louverture.
 He hoped to use the occasion to present the rebellion's demands to the colonial assembly, but they refused to meet.

 Throughout 1792, as a leader in an increasingly formal alliance between the black rebellion and the Spanish, Louverture ran the fortified post of La Tannerie and maintained the Cordon de l'Ouest, a line of posts between rebel and colonial territory.
 He gained a reputation for his discipline, training his men in guerrilla tactics and "the European style of war".
+Louverture emphasized brotherhood and fraternity among his troops and aimed to unify individuals of many populations.
+He used republican rhetoric to rally the varying groups within Saint-Dominigue and was successful in this effort.
+His favor of fraternity and strict discipline defined the kind of leader he was.
 After hard fighting, he lost La Tannerie in January 1793 to the French General Étienne Maynaud de Bizefranc de Laveaux, but it was in these battles that the French first recognized him as a significant military leader.

 Some time in 1792–1793, Toussaint adopted the surname Louverture, from the French word for "opening" or "the one who opened the way".
 Although some modern writers spell his adopted surname with an apostrophe, as in "L'Ouverture", he did not.
 The most common explanation is that it refers to his ability to create openings in battle.
 The name is sometimes attributed to French commissioner Polverel's exclamation: "That man makes an opening everywhere".
 Some writers think the name referred to a gap between his front teeth.